henry4j/-08152014/man/questions.md

 7. An array A contains all the integers from 0 to n, except for one number which is missing.
 In this problem, we cannot access an entire integer in A with a single operation.
 The elements of A are represented in binary, and the only operation we can use to access them is "fetch the jth bit of A[i]" which takes constant time.
 Write code to find the missing integer.
 Can you do it in O(n) time?
 8. A monochrome screen is stored as a single array of bytes allowing eight consecutive pixels to be stored in one byte.
 The screen has width w, where w is divisible by 8 (this is no byte will be split across rows).
 The height of the screen of course can be derived from the length of the array and the width.
 Implement a function drawHorizontalLine(byte[] screen, int width, int x1, int x2, int y) which draws a horizonal line from (x1, y) to (x2, y).

-#### 6. Brain Teasers

-1. You have 20 bottles of pills.
-19 bottles have 1-gram pills, but one has pills of weight 1.1 grams.
-Given a scale that provides an exact measurement, how would you find the heavy bottle?
-You can only use the scale once.
-2. There is an 8x8 chessboard in which two diagonally opposite domino can cover exactly two squares.
-Can you use the 31 dominos to cover the entire board?
-Prove your answer (by providing an example or showing why it's impossible).
-3. You have a five-quart jug, a three-quart jug, and an unlimited supply of water (but no measuring cups).
-How would you come up with exactly four quarts of water?
-Note that the jugs are oddly shaped, such that filling up exactly "half" of the jug would be impossible.
-4. A bunch of people is living on an island, when a visitor comes with a strange order: all blue-eyed people must leave the island as soon as possible.
-There will be a flight out at 8:00 pm every evening.
-Each person can see everyone else’s eye color, but they do not know his or her own (nor is anyone allowed to tell them).
-Additionally, they do not know how many people have blue eyes, although they do know that at least one person does.
-How many days will it take the blue-eyed people to leave?
-5. There is a building of 100 floors.
-If an egg drops from the Nth floor or above, it will break.
-If it's dropped from any floor below, it will not break.
-You're given two eggs.
-Find N, while minimizing the number of drops for the worse case.
-6. There are 100 closed lockers in a hallway.
-A man begins by opening all 100 lockers.
-Next, he closes every second locker.
-Then, on his third pass, he toggles every third locker (closes it if it is open or opens it if it is closed).
-This process continues for 100 passes, such that on each pass i, the man toggles every i-th locker.
-After his 100th pass in the hallway, in which he toggles only locker #100, how many lockers are open?

 #### 13. C and C++

 1. Write a method to print the last K lines of an input file using C++.